joshuaheslin/lamba-cloudformation-sam-deployment/README.md

 Boilerplate for creating/deploying an AWS lamba service with schedule cron expression service using SAM.

-# Method 1 - Log in AWS account in command line
+# Step 1 - Log in AWS account in command line

 ### 1 Log into aws cli